cotinez/terraform/README.md

 # terraform
-## This directory contains terraform codes in HCL language for along with the corresponding diagram/topology
+## This directory contains terraform codes in HCL language, along with the corresponding diagram/topology